 Students who complete this course will demonstrate

 - a.
 Ability to construct clear, concise, and convincing written business communication - b.
-Ability to construct and deliver clear, concise, and convincing oral communication create apositive learning environment.
-For details, please refer section on "Course Requirements and Grading".
+Ability to construct and deliver clear, concise, and convincing oral communication

 Students develop these skills and knowledge through the following course activities and assignments: